- » Key resources and services

 Management of Coronary Heart Disease in the Indigenous Population in WA (MOCHAB)

-This University of Western Australia (UWA) research project aims to define likely reasons for inequities in cardiovascular disease (CVD) between Indigenous and non-Indigenous people in Western Australia (WA).
-The project aims to utilise quantitative and qualitative methods of research, and findings from the research will be used to improve CVD outcomes in Indigenous people.
+This University of Western Australia (UWA) research project aimed to define likely reasons for inequities in cardiovascular disease (CVD) between Indigenous and non-Indigenous people in Western Australia (WA).
+The project aimed to utilise quantitative and qualitative methods of research, and findings from the research were intended to be used to improve CVD outcomes in Indigenous people.

 - describe the epidemiology of CVD in Indigenous compared to non-Indigenous Western Australians

 - determine the experiences of Indigenous people in WA admitted with acute cardiac ischaemic events, including barriers to timely presentation, revascularisation procedures and participation in cardiac rehabilitation programs

 - ensure the findings were used for health service and system action to reduce inequalities in CVD outcomes in Indigenous people.